jondgoodwin/progling/content/post/reference-lifecycle.md

 If the allocation succeeds, initialization proceeds in three steps: first the region data, then the permission data, and finally initializing the object's value.

-To initialize **region** data, the compiler invokes the `_init` method for the region.
+1. To initialize **region** data, the compiler invokes the `_init` method for the region.
 Many (but not all) regions have object-specific bookkeeping data to facilitate runtime-based memory management mechanisms.

        For example, the reference counting region might define a field called `count` which keeps track of the number of references to this object.
-The region's init initializes this data:
+       The region's _init method initializes this data:

         fn _init(self &wri rc):
 	        self.count = 1   // initialize reference counter to 1

        Initialization for a tracing garbage collector might initialize the tracing color to white.
        Alternatively, for improved performance, it might choose to store color information as bits independently of the object.
 In this case, initialization of the object's colors could be performed by _allocate rather than _init.

-Static-only **permissions** often do not carry any bookkeeping data, and therefore will not require any initialization.
+2. Static-only **permissions** often do not carry any bookkeeping data, and therefore will not require any initialization.
    However, permissions that generate runtime logic (e.g., those that provide runtime locks) do.
    The permission's `_init` method would be invoked to initialize this runtime bookkeeping data (e.g., initializing an atomic lock).

-After initializing the region and permission data, the compiler initializes the allocated **object** itself.
+3. After initializing the region and permission data, the compiler initializes the allocated **object** itself.
 If the allocator is given a value, this value is automatically copied into the allocated area.
 If the allocator specifies some type's initializer method,